TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- resolve_address -> address_utils
+- hide settings in web that can crash the app like number of threads

 - update emscripten
     - wait until they update the emsdk cause building it will be a pain